shawngraham/hist3907o/workbook/docs/module-4/Exercises.md

 In module 3 if you recall, we worked through how to transform XML using stylesheets.
 Melodee Beals used a [stylesheet ](https://github.com/mhbeals/Colonial-Newspaper-Database/tree/master/Transformers) to transform her database into a series of individual txt files.
 In the exercises above, a transformer was used to make the database into a single CSV file.
 In this exercise, we are going to use [Voyant Tools](http://voyant-tools.org) to visualize patterns in word use in the database.
 Voyant can read either a CSV *or* text files.
 The advantage of uploading a folder of text files is that, if the files are in chronological order, Voyant's default visualizations will also be arranged in chronological order and thus we can see change over time.

 Go to [http://voyant-tools.org](http://voyant-tools.org).
-Paste the URL to the csv of the CND database:https://raw.githubusercontent.com/shawngraham/exercise/gh-pages/CND.csv .
+Paste the URL to the csv of the CND database: [https://raw.githubusercontent.com/shawngraham/exercise/gh-pages/CND.csv]([https://raw.githubusercontent.com/shawngraham/exercise/gh-pages/CND.csv]) .

-Now, open a new browser window, and go here http://voyant-tools.org/?corpus=colonial-newspapers&stopList=stop.en.taporware.txt
+Now, open a new browser window, and go here [http://voyant-tools.org/?corpus=colonial-newspapers&stopList=stop.en.taporware.txt](http://voyant-tools.org/?corpus=colonial-newspapers&stopList=stop.en.taporware.txt)

 Do you see the difference?
 In the latter window, the individual articles have been uploaded individually, and thus are treated as individual documents in chronological order.

-Explore the corpus, comparing terms over time, looking at keywords in context, and using RezoViz to create a graph where people, places, and organizations that appear in the same documents (and across documents) are connected.
-You can embed any of the tools in your blogs by using the 'save' icon.
-(You can find 'rezoviz' under the cogwheel icon at the top right of the panel).
+Explore the corpus, comparing terms over time, looking at keywords in context, and using the RezoViz tool to create a graph where people, places, and organizations that appear in the same documents (and across documents) are connected (you can find 'rezoviz' under the cogwheel icon at the top right of the panel).
+You can embed any of the tools in your blogs by using the 'save' icon and getting the iframe or embed code.
 You can apply 'stopwords' by clicking on the cogwheel in any of the different tools, and selecting stopwords.
 Apply the stopwords globally, and you'll only have to do this once!
 What patterns do you see?
 What do different tools highlight?
 Which ones are useful?
 What patterns do you see that strike you as interesting?
 Note this all down.

 *Going further* Upload materials you collected in module 2 and explore them.